algorandfoundation/specs/dev/ledger.md

    from arbitrary source addresses.

-Parameters for assets created by an account are stored alongside the account state, indexed by a pair (address, asset ID).
+Parameters for assets created by an account are stored alongside the account state, denoted by a pair (address, asset ID).

 Accounts can create and hold any number of assets.
 An account must hold every asset that it created (even if it holds 0